-Jesus here has a name for those who gave, but did it in order to be honored by men.
+Jesus here has a name for those who give, but do it in order to be honored by men.
 He calls them "hypocrites."
 So we need to be careful to give with pure motives.

 Lastly, giving has the power to change our hearts.